pism/pism/examples/searise-antarctica/README.md

 SeaRISE experiments
 ---------

-To perform the SeaRISE experiments, see scripts in PISM release `stable0.4`.
+To perform the actual SeaRISE experiments, see scripts in PISM release `stable0.4`.
 Look in `examples/searise-antarctica`.
 These scripts will require modifications to run under more recent versions of PISM.